versionone/VersionOne.SDK.Python/README.md

 ### Simple query syntax:

+  Use .where(Attr="value", ...) to introduce "Equals" comparisons, and .select("Attr", ...) to append to the select list.
+They return a query object on which you can call more .where()'s and .select()'s.
+Iterating through the query object will run the query.

+  Non-"Equal" comparisons are not supported (Use the advanced query syntax).

       for s in v1.Story.where(Name='Add feature X to main product"): print s.Name, s.CreateDate, ', '.join([owner.Name for owner in s.Owners])